apfelq/mdm-pkg-creator/README.md

 *In case of type scrape you need to configure the following additional settings:*

-- scrapeUrl (the URL where can scrape the version/dynamic information)
+- scrapeUrl (the URL where can scrape the version/dynamic information, use capturing groups)
-- scrapeRegex (a regular expression to find the version/dynamic information, the tool will use the first match group)
+- scrapeRegex (a regular expression to find the version/dynamic information, make sure to match everything by putting `[\s\S]*` at the beginning and end of your expression and work with capturing groups)